 ChemiCloud plan starts at $3.95 per month with access to seven global data center locations.
 There is also a 45-day money-back guarantee so that you can get started without any issues.
 ChemiCloud site recorded above-average performance in our tests.
 They offer a free domain for a lifetime, and their TTFB is the fastest among Oceania locations.

 FastComet makes it into our top ten list thanks to its fast server response time; the third-fastest shared hosting for WordPress, next to GreenGeeks and A2 Hosting.
 However, their load test is not impressive.
 Some of the features of FastComet are

 - Five layers of caching mechanism

 - 24/7 customer support

 FastComet plan starts at $3.95 per month and comes with affordable renewal prices.
 There are also 45 days of money back to get started.

-FastComet site secured top three positions in server response time, their global TTFB also great.
+FastComet site secured the top three positions in server response time; their global TTFB was also great.
 Their load testing results are below average, which is why I kept them down.

 However, if you’re starting a new site and don’t care about load testing results, FastComet is the next best host to GreenGeeks.